and Visiting Scientist at:

 BEACH AND HARBOUR:

-Views at Various Dates
+History - Views at Various Dates

-Views at Various Dates
+History - Views at Various Dates

 Above are views of the beach, harbour and piers taken at different dates.
 Look at the relative positions of the cliff line, and particularly the extent of the beach shingle seaward on both and east and west sides of the harbour.
 The major loss of cliff and of beach in the past on the west side is obvious.
 The photographs do not suggest much change on the east side, although before the 2005 photograph was taken there had been mechanical banking-up of shingle on the east beach.

 Bridport Harbour is an old artificial construction consisting of a basin for ships and a narrow entrance between two piers.
 The river Brit has been diverted into this harbour from an orginal route to the sea that was further east, adjacent to East Cliff.
 The narrow entrance has often been impassable to ships because of rough seas.
 Waves of very great fetch from the Atlantic Ocean can hit the beach and harbour piers here and thus there has been frequent damage to the piers by storms and periodic rebuilding.
 Flooding of the low ground by the sea also occurs from time to time.
-A new western pier is being constructed at the time of writing.
+A new western pier is being constructed.
 Its trend is normal to the southwesterly storm waves and it is stronger and wider than the original pier, although no higher.
 The photograph above shows this under construction.
-The old west pier is being demolished.
+The old west pier was being demolished.
 Details of the construction plans and information on the history of the harbour are on show in the old salt house northwest of Bridport Harbour.

 A problem of shingle depletion has now arisen east of the harbour sea-defences, in what is the western end of the Chesil Beach.
 The shingle that remains is now being banked up by machines as a defence against the flooding by seawater of the floodplain of the river Brit behind West Bay.
 This is sensible since moderate storms are likely to be held back by this.